 Stocks still occupy a low percentage in my overall investable portfolio (the rest are in money market funds, short term bond fund, Singapore Saving bonds or just plain old cash).
 Kind of reminds me of Ray Dalio all-weather portfolio.
 However, not like his at all, but his portfolio does have a high proportion of bonds.

 On another note, some time back I was playing monopoly with my son.
 I realised that unlike him, I tend to go aggressively into buying whatever real estate I land on.
 Although by doing so I amass assets at a relatively fast pace, buying houses and hotels faster than him, but I am often low on cash.
 There are times – I kinda ‘self destruct’ eg. ran out of cash and unable to pay the rent when I land on his property.
-In most games, I do win, but it kinds of made me understand where my weakness is.
+In most games, I do end up winning, but it kinds of made me understand where my weakness is.

 Of course, investing in real life is much more complicated…. that goes without saying.
 I guess it is important to stay in the game, and the real opponent is myself.
 And there is no time limit.